greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 # LPC11U37F/501 Software

-The purpose of this document is to track information regarding the software that runs on the LPC11U37F.
+The purpose of this document is to track information regarding the software that runs on the LPC11U37F main/master processor of the controller.
 The LPC11U37F is a 32-bit processor ARMv6-M architecture with 16-bit Thumb ISA and includes Thumb-2 technology.

 # Reverse Engineering Artifacts